-Protecting your brand is an important part of building your business and maintaining your customers’ trust.
+Protecting your brand is an important part of starting your business and growing your business.

-Crucial brand elements like your company’s name, custom logo and tagline should be protected so that no other company can enter the market and use your identity to sell their product or service.
-One of the earliest steps you can take to protect your brand is to register your trademark.
+Crucial brand elements like your business name, company logo, and business tagline should be protected so that no other company can enter the market and use your identity to sell their product or service.
+One of the earliest steps you can take to protect your business’s intellectual property is to register your trademark.

 In the following guide, learn the basics of trademark law and 5 tips for leveraging trademarks in your business.